GURUFOCUS.COM » STOCK LIST » Technology » Semiconductors » Power Integrations Inc (NAS:POWI) » Definitions » Intrinsic Value: DCF (Earnings Based)

 5245 Hellyer Avenue, San Jose, CA, USA, 95138-1002

-Power Integrations Inc design, develop and market analog and mixed-signal integrated circuits (ICs) and other electronic components and circuitry used in high-voltage power conversion.
+Power Integrations Inc designs, develops, and markets analog and mixed-signal integrated circuits (ICs) and other electronic components and circuitry used in high-voltage power conversion.
 Products are used in power converters that convert electricity from a high-voltage source to the type of power required for a specified downstream use.
-Products are used in electronic products including mobile phones, computing and networking equipment, appliances, electronic utility meters, battery-powered tools, industrial controls, and home-automation, or internet of things applications such as networked thermostats, power strips and security devices.
-Geographically, revenue is generated in China and Hong Kong.
+Products are used in electronic products including mobile phones, computing and networking equipment, appliances, electronic utility meters, battery-powered tools, industrial controls, home automation, or Internet of Things applications such as networked thermostats, power strips, and security devices.
+Geographically, the company generates maximum revenue from China and Hong Kong.

 Executives